US Masters Fund Continues Stock Buy-Back

 US Masters Residential Property Fund (AU:URF) has released an update.

-The US Masters Residential Property Fund has announced an update on their ongoing stock buy-back program.
-As of the previous day, the fund has repurchased a total of 14,375,082 ordinary units fully paid.
-This move is part of the fund’s strategy to manage its capital structure and shareholder value.
+The US Masters Residential Property Fund has released an update on their ongoing stock buy-back program, announcing that an additional 582,907 of their fully paid ordinary units were repurchased on the market the previous day.
+This brings the total number of units bought back to date to 14,429,122.
+The buy-back reflects the company’s active management of its capital structure.

 For further insights into AU:URF stock, check out TipRanks’ Stock Analysis page.